-4.1.b: By June 30, 2019, create or strengthen quality referral and coordination mechanisms for connecting Health Agency patients to community-based chronic disease management and prevention services.

-Lead: Chronic Disease and Injury Prevention

-4.1.c: By June 30, 2019, pursue the possibility of expanding the use of the Department of Health Services' (DHS) Nurse Referral Form, to refer patients in any DPH clinic or those working with Public Health Nurses in a community setting, to DHS for a permanent medical home.

-Lead: Community Health Services
+- 4.1.a: By March, 2018, all DPH clinic sites will use the same Electronic Health Record system as the Department of Health Services (referred to as ORCHID - Online Real-time Centralized Health Information Database). - Lead: Community and Field Services - 41. b: By June 30, 2019, create or strengthen quality referral and coordination mechanisms for connecting Health Agency patients to community-based chronic disease management and prevention services. - Lead: Chronic Disease and Injury Prevention - 41. c: By June 30, 2019, pursue the possibility of expanding the use of the Department of Health Services' (DHS) Nurse Referral Form, to refer patients in any DPH clinic or those working with Public Health Nurses in a community setting, to DHS for a permanent medical home. - Lead: Community and Field Services